The Letter (Box Tops song): Composition and recording

 Wayne Carson wrote "The Letter", built on an opening line suggested by his father: "Give me a ticket for an aeroplane".
 Carson included the song on a demo tape he gave to Chips Moman, owner of American Sound Studio in Memphis, Tennessee.
 When studio associate Dan Penn was looking for an opportunity to produce more, Moman suggested a local group, the DeVilles, who had a new lead singer, sixteen-year-old Alex Chilton.
-The other four members of the group that played on the session were Danny Smythe on drums, Richard Malone on electric guitar, John Evans on electric piano, and Russ Caccamisi on bass.
+The other four members of the group that played on the session were Danny Smythe on drums, Richard Malone on electric guitar, John Evans on keyboards, and Russ Caccamisi on bass.
 Penn gave the group Carson's demo tape for some songs to work up.
 With little or no rehearsal, the group arrived at American Sound to record "The Letter".
 Chilton recalled:

 We set up and started running the tune down ...
 [Dan] adjusted a few things on the organ sound, told the drummer not to do anything at all except the basic rhythm that was called for.
 No rolls, no nothin'.
 The bass player was playing pretty hot stuff, so he didn't mess with what the bass player was doing.

 Penn added: "The guitar player had the lick right—we copied Wayne's demo.
 Then I asked the keyboard player to play an 'I'm a Believer' type of thing".
 Chilton sang the vocal live while the group was performing; Penn noted: "I coached him [Chilton] a little ... told him to say 'aer-o-plane,' told him to get a little gruff, and I didn't have to say anything else to him, he was hookin 'em, a natural singer."
 He later explained, "[Chilton] picked it up exactly as I had in mind, maybe even better.
 I hadn't even paid any attention to how good he sang because I was busy trying to put the band together ...
 I had a bunch of greenhorns who'd never cut a record, including me".